 Harassment is defined as acts that are offensive, annoying, threatening, hostile or disturbing.
 Stalking is the following or harassment of an individual that instills feelings of fear or danger.
 Stalkers often have an irrational obsession with the victim and try to gain power and omnipotence through control and intimidation.
 Stalking behavior includes: trailing the victim, harassment via phone, text, email, and letters, unwanted gifts, and unwanted attentiveness.
 Stalkers can be male or female and targets can be of the same or opposite sex.
 Stalking may be connected to dating violence.
 Stalking can escalate to the person damaging property such as a vehicle, residence and other property.

 What you can do:

-campus should be referred to the UNF Police Department (904) 620-2800.
+- Advise the student to contact the UNF Police Department (904) 620-2800.

-DELETE these emails, texts, voicemails, instant messages, pictures, letters, etc.
+DO NOT DELETE these emails, texts, voicemails, instant messages, pictures, letters, etc.

 If you know the identity of the student making these threats, please contact the Dean of Students (904) 620-1491 for additional assistance.